Master of Music and Professional Certificate Programs

 A candidate for the Master of Music degree must fulfill a total of thirty credit hours in approved graduate courses.

-The Department of Music’s Graduate Student Handbook is the definitive source for current curriculum requirements and course listings.
+The School of Music’s Graduate Student Handbook is the definitive source for current curriculum requirements and course listings.
 The handbook is available in hard copy and online.
 Click here for the online graduate handbook.

 All applicants are administered a diagnostic advisory examination in music history.
 Those who do not pass the examination are required to take MUS 511 and/or MUS 512.
 The examination must be taken before the student’s first registration.
 Students who wish to change from non-degree status to degree-seeking status should consult the Degree Admission section of this Catalog.